 As a student at The George Washington University Law School, Halli interned with the legal departments of the D.C.
 Public Schools and the New York City Department of Education.
 Since graduating from law school in 2011, Halli has advocated for both federal and state policies that create excellent schools for all students.

-Today, as AFC’s National Policy Director, Halli supports our state teams in creating laws and policies to help families access quality schools.
+Today, as AFC’s Senior Director of State and Federal Policy, Halli supports our state teams in creating laws and policies to help families access quality schools.
 In her free time, Halli likes to write, teach yoga, and play with her daughter.